$8.5 Billion Countrywide RMBS Settlement with Bank of America

 Appaloosa Investments L.P.
 I, et al. v.
 J.P.
 Morgan Securities, Inc., et al.

 Prosecuted claims by mutual fund and hedge fund institutional investors in New Jersey state court against brokerage firms arising out of the collapse of Indonesian gold company Bre-X Minerals.
 See, e.g., Appaloosa Investment L.P.
 I v.
 J.P.
 Morgan Securities, Inc., 2008 WL 1819438 (N.J.
 Super.
 Ct.
 App.
 Div.
-2008) and May 5, 2008 Texas Lawyer article.
+2008).

 LCIA Arbitration